China's wealth plans threaten post-COVID boom in European luxury stocks | ExBulletin

 * The activity of Chinese factories slows down in August

 LONDON, Sept.
-20 (Reuters) – China’s faltering economic recovery and wealth redistribution plans threaten to derail Europe’s burgeoning luxury sector, leaving many investors fearful of buying luxury goods. shares even after their sharp sell-off in August.
+20 (Reuters) – China’s faltering economic recovery and wealth redistribution plans threaten to derail Europe’s burgeoning luxury sector, leaving many investors fearful of buying the shares even after their sharp sell-off in August.

 Demand for premium products in the world’s most populous country is the main driver of the sector, accounting for a third of sales by European luxury goods manufacturers in 2019 and 28% in 2020, according to UBS analysts.

-In just one month, the luxury sector’s valuation premium has fallen 30 percentage points to 74% from its August high against the broader MSCI Europe index, according to UBS.
+In just one month, the luxury sector’s valuation premium fell 30 percentage points to 74% from its peak in August against the broader MSCI Europe index, according to UBS.

 Some analysts warn that the attractiveness of companies like Hermes, whose Birkin handbags sell for over $ 10,000 and often have waiting lists, will be seriously affected if China continues its plans to tax the rich. and to implement a campaign against tax evasion.

-High-end sales could be affected “if higher taxes were introduced on income, wealth, property or consumption,” said Thomas Chauvet, head of luxury goods equity research at Citi in London .
+High-end sales could be hit if higher taxes were introduced on income, wealth, property or consumption, said Thomas Chauvet, head of luxury goods equity research at Citi in London.

-Chinese consumers could become “reluctant to buy luxury goods if they fear the tax authorities will come to see them,” said Jon Cox, head of European consumer actions at Kepler Cheuvreux.
-“It’s probably going to have a negative impact on the performance of some of these companies.”
+Chinese consumers could become reluctant to buy luxury goods if they fear the tax authorities will come to see them, said Jon Cox, head of European consumer stocks at Kepler Cheuvreux.
+This is probably going to have a negative impact on the performance of some of these companies.

 Kepler estimated that higher taxes for the wealthy could lead to a 10-25% drop in sales in China, affecting global demand for luxury, which is unlikely to be offset elsewhere.
 This could cause the industry to stagnate for one to two years, Kepler added.